r1cc4rdo/sudoku/README.md

 on these two ideas.

-[Peter Norvig's implementation][14] justifies the introduction of search to avoid the tedious exercise of implementing dozens of complicated rules, but it turns out adding search is a necessary evil if we are to solve any possible sudoku instance.
+[Peter Norvig's implementation][14] justifies the introduction of search to avoid the tedious exercise of implementing dozens of rules, but it turns out adding search is a necessary evil if we are to solve any possible sudoku instance.

 Ultimately the question "_can every sudoku instance be solved logically?_" is debatable.
 On one hand, there exist